Offshore Birding Excursion for Experienced Birders

 The Bruce Peninsula is on a major North American bird migration corridor, known as the ‘Huron Fringe’.
 It is a must visit for birders.

-We facilitate an on-water discovery of the birding populations nesting at offshore rookeries in the Fishing Islands of Lake Huron.
+We facilitate your on-water birding excursion to see nesting sites and rookeries offshore in the Fishing Islands of Lake Huron.
 A number of other species pass through this area.
 This opportunity is for experienced birders who are able to independently identify species they may encounter along with the typical heron, gull and egret found on these sites.
 Our operator/guides know the route and locations and can lead the way, but will not be providing birding expertise, on this particular excursion.

 The area where we tour by boat includes coastal wetlands, island and mainland shoreline and nesting sites on the rocky reefs and shoals of the islands, in May and June.
 Some birds may remain on the nest into the first week or two of July, but there are many less birds on the nests by then.